brunonova/nautilus-admin/CONTRIBUTING.md

 translate it to yours, then send the translation through a pull request or through the [issue tracker][issues].

-The translation template, in gettext format, is located in the "po" folder.
+The translation template, in gettext format, is located in the `po` folder.
+The `.po` files should be listed in the `gettext_create_translations()` command of the *CMakeLists.txt*.

-There are also some translatable strings in the XML file inside of the "polkit" folder.
+There are also some translatable strings in the XML file inside of the `polkit` folder.

 ## Coding